WiMoVE-OSS/docs/docs/setup/manual/access_point.md

     ```
 1. Reboot the Access Point

-### Configure Hostapd
+### Configuring Hostapd

-The `hostapd.conf` config file which controls hostapd will be generated for you from the openWRT wireless configuration.
+OpenWrt generates the hostapd configuration file `hostapd.conf` from the OpenWrt wireless configuration.
 This configuration can be edited via the web interface or by modifying the file located at `/etc/config/wireless`.
 We will now guide you on how to set up hostapd on your AP.

 1. Go to the web interface of the AP and configure a WPA2-PSK wireless network for each radio you wish to use.
 Make sure to press save at the end.
 1. Open the file `/etc/config/wireless` in a text editor.

     !!! tip

-        openWRT only comes with a version of `vi` out of the box.
+        OpenWrt only comes with a version of `vi` out of the box.
 If you are not comfortable with vim, you can also install the nano editor by running
         ```bash
         opkg update && opkg install nano
         ```